 SouthWest Station Area

 Eden Road Area

 LRT Bridge at I-494/Flying Cloud Drive

-Crews will resume work on the north abutment in the coming weeks; traffic control barriers continue to be in place.
-The I-494 eastbound ramp to TH 212 remains closed until Spring 2020.
-See all detour maps here.
+Crews are working on both the south and north abutments.
+Sheeting to support excavation and foundation piles are being installed.
+Pile driving activities will continue through February on the north abutment and into March on the south abutment.
+Traffic control barriers continue to be in place.
+The I-494 eastbound ramp to Highway 212 remains closed until Spring 2020.
+See all detour maps.

 Valley View Road/Flying Cloud Drive

 Nine Mile Creek

 Golden Triangle Station

 Red Circle Drive and Yellow Circle Drive

 Downtown Hopkins Station